Spring 2023 Schedule & Locations

 Madison Gas & Electric Foundation is committed to serving the Madison community by supporting community-based organizations and projects.
 MGE is a long supporter of electric vehicles and offers tons of resources on their LoveEV website to learn more including available models, driving distance, tax incentives, charging opportunities, and more.

 The Office of Sustainability Green Fund focuses on funding student projects that address the environmental footprint, social impact, and operating costs of campus facilities.
 The Green Fund has supported many Housing & Dining sustainability projects such as the Gordon solar panels, water bottle refilling stations, the Tower Gardens, a food waste tracking pilot program, and the Electric Eats Food Truck!
-For more information about the Green fund and to submit an application for funding, visit https://sustainability.wisc.edu/greenfund/.
+Visit the Green Fund web page or more information about the and to submit a funding application.